 - 1. The financial investments portfolio follows KM's Exclusion Policy.
 We strive to implement KM's extended criteria for all direct investments.
-These extended exclusion criteria apply to investments involved in: - The production or distribution of adult entertainment - Activities involving gambling or betting - The issuance of consumer loans - Private and commercial aviation - The production and sale of "fast fashion" clothing - The extraction or production of palm oil - The exploration, mining, extraction, production, processing, storage or refining of fossil fuels (transition cases are exempt) - Activities negatively affecting biodiversity-sensitive areas - Activities violating the UNGC principles of OECD Guidelines for Multinational Enterprises
+These extended exclusion criteria apply to investments involved in: - The production or distribution of adult entertainment - Activities involving gambling or betting - The issuance of consumer loans - Private and commercial aviation - The production and sale of "fast fashion" clothing - The extraction or production of palm oil - Activities negatively affecting biodiversity-sensitive areas - Activities violating the UNGC principles of OECD Guidelines for Multinational Enterprises